TheOpenBooru/api/README.md

 ### Instructions

-Configure the config.yml, the config section contains the required settings.
+Edit the config.yml, the config section contains the required settings.

 ```bash
 # Create a virtualenv